mondeja/mdpo/README.md

 [![Documentation status][doc-image]][doc-link]

 Library and command line interface to extract contents of a set of Markdown files and save into `.po` files.
-Is like a tiny xgettext utility for Markdown files written in Python.
-Fits almost completely the [CommonMark Specification][commonmark-spec-link].
+Fully complies with [CommonMark Specification][commonmark-spec-link], supporting some additional features.

-> If you want a solution to replace your extracted strings into a HTML file generated from your Markdown content you can use [mdpo2html][mdpo2html-link].
+> If you want a solution to replace your extracted strings into a HTML file generated from your Markdown content you can try [mdpo2html][mdpo2html-link].

 ## Install